You can cut your power bills this summer without having to buy a lot of gadgets or sit at home in the dark.

-“I think the biggest one is one we all should know but probably don’t: that ‘off’ means unplugged,” says Bob Hart, a real estate broker in Santa Barbara, California, and green designation instructor with the National Association of Realtors.
+“… One we all should know but probably don’t: ‘Off’ means unplugged,” says Bob Hart, a real estate broker in Santa Barbara, California, and an instructor in energy efficiency and sustainability with the National Association of Realtors.
 “People have no idea how many things in their house (use) electricity 24 hours a day.”

-Staking vampires doesn’t mean going around constantly plugging and unplugging your electrical items.
-(Unlike real vampires, that would get old fast.
-See what we did there?)
-Instead, hook things up to surge protectors.
-Or use outlets that connect to wall switches for vampire items.
-When the wall switch is off, there’s no power to drain.
+This doesn’t mean you have to go around plugging and unplugging your electrical devices all the time.
+Instead, plug in electronics to surge protectors, or use outlets that connect to wall switches.
+That way, when the surge protector or wall switch is turned off, there’s no power to drain.

 You might be planning to get one.
 You might already have one.
-But until you actually learn how to use it, that programmable thermostat isn’t doing you any favors.
+But unless you actually learn how to use a programmable thermostat, you’re not going to get the benefits of it.

 So get out the booklet that came with the thermostat and read it.
 Or have the customer service department talk you through the basics.
-Some power companies have special help lines for just that purpose, too.
+Some power companies have special help lines for that purpose.

 Some other ways to save:

-Who doesn’t come in from the sweltering heat and vow to crank the air conditioning down to a temperature usually reserved for penguin nesting grounds?
+Who doesn’t come in from the sweltering heat and want to crank the air conditioning down to a temperature penguins would love?

-But icing down the whole house just to cool you off for a few minutes is expensive.
-So keep the air conditioning at a reasonable setting and look for other ways to chill when you first come inside.
-Have an icy drink, put a cold compress on the back of your neck or change into some cool, absorbent clothes.
+Icing down the whole house to cool off for a few minutes is expensive.
+Keep the air conditioning at a reasonable setting and look for other ways to cool off when you first come inside.
+Have an icy drink, put a cold compress on the back of your neck or change into cool, absorbent clothes.

-The goal: Get unplugged, unwind and connect in a way that has nothing to do with power cords and networks.
+The goal: Unplug, unwind and connect in a way that has nothing to do with power cords and networks.
 You’ll save some electricity and recharge your own batteries at the same time.